 If you’d rather not invest in a pricy gym membership, you may want to purchase equipment to increase the range of exercises you can do at home or outside.
 However, lots of home exercise equipment can be expensive, and not everyone has the budget for it.
-Fortunately, there are plenty of basic, inexpensive tools and gadgets you can purchase to intensify your workout a little.
+Fortunately, there are plenty of basic, budget-friendly exercise tools and gadgets you can purchase to intensify your workout a little.
 Here are a few of them.

 1) Running Shoes